wp-plugins/wp-grins-ssl/readme.txt

 Tested up to: 3.4
 Stable tag: 4.0
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5227973
+License: GPL2

-WP Grins SSL provides smilies for your comment area and is compatible with SSL Administration.
+WP Grins SSL provides smilies for your comment areas and is compatible with SSL Administration.

 == Description ==

 WP Grins SSL will provide clickable smilies for both the post form in the admin interface and the comments form of your blog.
 WP Grins SSL is a fork of WP Grins that allows for use on a site using [Administration over SSL](http://codex.wordpress.org/Administration_Over_SSL) or not, auto-detecting which is why and displaying either way.

+As of version 4.0, WP Grins SSL also works on bbPress (the plugin) and has an option to turn it on or off as desired.

 Tested on Single Site and MultiSite.